nserrino/subleq-autoscaler/README.md

 kubectl apply -f demo-app.yaml
 ```

-3. Watch for the output, which will "print out" `hi`:
+3. Watch for the output, which will "print out" `Hi`:

 ```
 # watch on Linux, or equivalent command on other OS.